susmit31/obsidian/English-essays.md

 ## Environmental pollution
 ### Intro
-> "When the last tree is cut down, the last fish eaten, the last stream poisoned, you will realise that you cannot eat money" - John May
+> "When the last tree is cut down, the last fish eaten, the last stream poisoned, you will realise that you cannot eat money" - Native American proverb

+> "There is enough on this planet for everyone's need, but not for everyone's greed." - Gandhi

 Man's quest for "development" defines the modern era of our civilisation.
 Although it has always been part of the human agenda, for the longest part of history, mankind has been subject to the whims of mother nature.
 Prosperity was mostly within the confines she had set for us.